projectopengroup/Pogbot/README.md

 This is an open source community ran project.
 Join the discord for more information on how to participate.
 Coded in python, running on AWS.

+## Adding Pogbot

+To add Pogbot to your discord server, send a message to Pogbot#0689 with the keyword **add**.

+## Getting Started

+Once Pogbot is added, run the command !setup to get antiquated with Pogbot.

 ## Project Leads

 * **[Mag(Mag#7777 on discord)](https://github.com/mag-nif-i-cent)**